i2p/i2p.www/i2p2www/spec/tunnel-creation-ecies.rst

 {% endhighlight %}

-The other records are symmetrically encrypted with ChaCha20 (NOT ChaCha20/Poly1305).
+The other records are iteratively and symmetrically encrypted at each hop with ChaCha20 (NOT ChaCha20/Poly1305).
 This is different from the long record specification above, which uses AES and does not use the record number.

+The record number is put in the IV at byte 4, because ChaCha20 uses a 12-byte IV with a little-endian nonce at bytes 4-11.
+See [RFC7539]_.

 .. raw:: html